AntonVasserman/CobraCodeQuickDraw/README.md

 TODO:

-1. Inputs are being handled via a PlayerController
-2. AI is being handled via an AIController
+1. AI is being handled via an AIController
-3. Phase state moved into a GameState class
+2. Phase state moved into a GameState class

-WIP:

-1. Camera and Player Character are being initiated via PlayerStart as should

 Done:

 1. Game-loop is handled via Phase Change Event instead of GameMode handling everything
 2. Exclamation Mark moved to be a Widget instead of a Sprite Actor
+3. Camera and Player Character are being initiated via PlayerStart instead of a Pawn/Character Blueprint in the level.
+4. Inputs as well as Widget are being handled via a PlayerController.

 ### New Features: